 The training of the waist is sometimes considered a new trendy method to shape up and slim your waistline.
 However, this technique has actually been around for a very long time.
 It is well known that the Victorians wore corsets which were made from large whalebone pieces inside a silhouette.
 These were laced up at the back so that they could be customised to the wearer shape.
 It is also well known that the Victorian ladies achieved unbelievably small waistlines, thanks to their corsets.

 Today, we don’t have to use whalebones or wear heavy fabric layers to get the same benefits the Victorians did.
-Modern waist trainers are manufactured mainly from high-tech fibres such as latex.
+Modern waist trainers in the UK are manufactured mainly from high-tech fibres such as latex.
 And while many celebrities will wear a waist trainer during their workout routines to get even more benefits.

 If you have a busy office job, a waist trainer is a great first step to slim your waistline.
 If you don’t have time to spend at the gym then you can still use techniques that celebrities such as the Kardashians have to take control of your body shape.
 And by consistently using a waist trainer, you can adjust and slim down your body shape.